shilin-chhabra/HPC-docs-3/docs/compute-systems/cirrus/guides/03-deploying-applications/containerize.md

 With a complete container assembly document, in this example a Dockerfile, it's time to actually build the image.

 !!! info
     The following assumes that you have installed a Docker Engine and it's up running.
-If you do not have Docker installed please follow the documentation **[TODO: Add link to Docker installation docs]** for your OS.
+If you do not have Docker installed please follow the **[Docker installation documentation](https://docs.docker.com/engine/install/)** for your OS.

 The command used for building a docker image is: